nyx-project/vyhub-documentation/docs/central/account.md

 - PayPal
 - Stripe

-> The minium amount for a single charge is 5.00 €.
-Your positive balance will be used to settle costs of the following
+> The minimum amount for a single charge is 5.00 €.
+Your positive balance will be used to settle the costs of the
-> months.
+> following months.

 #### Example Charge Cycle